 Purchase agreements use boilerplate provisions to specify who has obligations to the contract or the ability to enforce the terms of the contract.
 The verbiage will also determine what happens contractually if a party assigns its rights to a new party.

-- Successors and Assigns—This clause relates to the assignment and delegation provision.
-If a party assigns the agreement to a third party through a permitted assignment, then that third party will be deemed to be a successor and can enforce its rights under the agreement against the other party.
+- Successors and Assigns – This clause relates to the assignment and delegation provision.
+If a party assigns the agreement to a third party through a permitted assignment, then that third party will be deemed a successor and can enforce their rights under the agreement against the other party.